RobinDoughnut/daclip-uir-tbh/experiments.md

 - Pretrained weight compatibility: Existing ViT-B/32 checkpoints trained with standard residual blocks will NOT load with DeepNorm (state_dict keys differ).
 If you need to load those weights, set `block_type` back to `"residual"` (or remove the field) in the relevant JSON(s).
 - DA-CLIP control path: Unaffected in logic; controller still injects per-layer signals, now over DeepNorm blocks.

-If you want DeepNorm only on vision or only on text, set `block_type` accordingly in that section of the model config.
+For DeepNorm only on vision or only on text, set `block_type` accordingly in that section of the model config.